Want to make the most of your Australia and New Zealand Backpacking adventure? Here’s how...

 1. Don't be afraid to talk to people

 Backpacking is not always about the destination, but about the people you meet along the way.
-The beauty of travel is that it immediately surrounds you with others that share a common interest: the need for something new, an eagerness to explore the unknown & to open themselves to the people and the places around them.
+The beauty of travel is that it immediately surrounds you with others that share a common interest: the need for something new, an eagerness to explore the unknown and to open themselves to the people and the places around them.
 Remember that you are never alone and that your fellow travellers are in the same boat.
 Take our tip: grab a beer at the hostel bar, approach other backpackers and just lay it on the table – “can I be your friend?” – works every time!

 2. Chat to Locals

 One of the main reasons we travel is to explore the local culture right?
 Locals are the best source of information and are a great means of finding those secret locations that the tourist trail tends to bypass.
-Australian & New Zealand locals (the majority) tend to be very friendly – so make the most of it.
+Australian and New Zealand locals (the majority) tend to be very friendly – so make the most of it.
 Note: They may be inclined to ‘take the piss out of you’ (make fun of you).
 Do not be confused – this is a traditional welcoming.

 3. Flip Flops

 Flip Flops (commonly referred to as ‘Thongs’ in Australia or Jandals in New Zealand) will become your most common form of footwear in wet, cold or sunshine... so try not to pack too many shoes.
-Most nightclubs and bars in Australia & New Zealand (this will be vary in the cities) will allow you to enter whilst wearing them.
+Most nightclubs and bars in Australia and New Zealand (this will vary in the cities) will allow you to enter whilst wearing them.
 If the handle pops off from the sole – use the plastic tab used to keep a bread bag closed to hold it in place!

 4. Inflatable Pillows